 Pre-service field experiences are an essential component in the preparation and development of competent teachers in today's society.
-Achieving professional competency as a teacher requires the assistance and teamwork of the School of Education at the University of Mobile; the cooperating school system administrators, supervisors, and teachers; and the students in the Educator Preparation Programs.
-Field experiences provide the prospective teacher the opportunity to translate the student's educational background and theoretical knowledge into actual classroom experiences under the direction of an experienced teacher.
+Achieving professional competency as a teacher requires the assistance and teamwork of the School of Education at the University of Mobile; the cooperating school system administrators, supervisors, and teachers; and the students in the to translate the student's educational background and theoretical knowledge into actual classroom experiences under the direction of an experienced teacher.
 Students are also given opportunities to attend State Board meetings and participate in other education related events.